-The last day of 2018 was sunny, which made a nice change from the rain that we’ve been getting lately.
-For my daily walk, I decided to follow the trail that travels beside Eagle Creek and goes to Squint Lake.
-As usual, the walk was enjoyable.
-There are always interesting things to see and photograph in nature.
-I took all of the photos below on New Year’s Eve.
+Nature walks in my area are always enjoyable.
+The last day of 2018 was sunny, which made a nice change from the rain that we had been getting.
+For my daily walk, I decided to follow the trail that travels beside Eagle Creek and goes to Squint Lake in North Burnaby.
+The creek travels near the bottom of my road and into Squint Lake Park, which is located next to the lake.
+There are always interesting things to see and photograph along the route.
+I took all of the photos below (except for the first one) on New Year’s Eve.

 The predominant colours of nature in winter here are dark green, brown, very pale yellow, and grey.
-It’s so nice to see some brighter colour in the form of holly berries.
+It’s so nice to see some brighter colour in the form of holly berries beside the creek.
 English holly (Ilex aquifolium) is classified as an invasive plant where I live, so I shouldn’t admire it.
 Its glossy leaves and bright red berries are such a cheerful sight in winter, though, especially during the Christmas season.

 The species is dioecious, which means there are separate male and female plants.
 I see both types on my walk to the lake.
-I have to admit that they do seem to be spreading because I’m seeing more holly bushes than I used to, including some very near to the start of my walk along the Eagle Creek trail.
+The flowers of the plant are white.
+I have to admit that the species does seem to be spreading because I’m seeing more holly bushes than I used to, including some very near to the start of my walk along the Eagle Creek trail.

 Western Sword Fern

 Unlike the previous two plants, the western sword fern (Polystichum munitum) is native to my area.
 The fern often grows in the understory of coniferous forests.
 Like English ivy, it exists in a cultivated form as well as a wild one.
 The plant is evergreen and can therefore be seen at any time of the year, but it’s an especially lovely sight when other plants are missing.